Access Requests with Microsoft Teams | Teleport

 - An Azure resource group in the same directory.
 This will host resources for the Microsoft Teams Access Request plugin.
 You should have enough permissions to create and edit Azure Bot Services in this resource group.

-- Someone with Global Admin rights on the Azure Active Directory that will grant permissions to the plugin.
+- Someone with Global Admin rights on Microsoft Entra ID in order to grant permissions to the plugin.

 - Someone with the